 History Of The RAM Truck | Yukon, OK

 The RAM truck is one of the top three best-selling trucks on the market, with its reputation for capability and ruggedness.
-It also has a long and storied legacy, with a few name and brand changes throughout its history.
+It also has a long and storied legacy, with a few name and brand changes throughout its history, culminating in models like the RAM TRX and RAM Rebel (a value-oriented Ford Raptor competitor).

 It’s hard to put an exact date on when the RAM truck actually became the RAM truck we know today.
 Dodge had been producing pickup trucks since 1917 — however, those trucks did not bear the RAM name and sported a car-like chassis.
 This changed during World War I, when Dodge acquired pickup trucks produced by the Graham Brothers.
 While none of these vehicles bore the RAM name, all of them contributed to the evolution of the truck we know today.
 It wasn’t until 1981 that the first officially named Dodge RAM rolled off the assembly line.